This chapter will introduce the build step of Pages deployment and how it works.

 Note:

-The pre-installed node Version includes package managers such as pnpm, yarn, and bun.
-If a .nvmrc file exists in the project root directory, it will automatically download and switch to the specified version, excluding the appropriate package manager.
+The pre-installed Node Version includes package managers such as pnpm, yarn, and bun.
+If there is a .nvmrc file in the project root directory, it will automatically download and switch to the specified version, excluding the appropriate package manager.

 Environment Variable

 Pages supports using environment variables to build your project.
-Each environment variable consists of a variable name and a variable value.
+Each variable can set a variable name, variable value, and remarks.
 Currently, these variables are valid for all environments.

-To batch import environment variables, paste all environment variables from .env into the variable name input field.
+If needed, you can paste ALL environment variables in the .env file within the variable name input frame.
 Pages will automatically identify them.

 Note:

-Any changes you make to environment variables will not affect previous deployments.
+Any changes you make to environment variables will not affect earlier deployments.
 These changes are applicable only to new deployments.

-The variable name length limit is 255 bytes, and the variable value length limit is 500 bytes.
+The variable name has a length limit of 255 bytes, and the variable value has a length limit of 500 bytes.